-Gregory the Great here discusses the roles of affliction and trials in our life with God which is the great problem of the book of Job.
+Gregory the Great here discusses the roles of affliction, pain, suffering and trials in our life with God which is the great problem of the book of Job.

 I am the Lord, unrivaled,